laurenbenichou/SRCCON-2017-scenarios/scenarios/04-hackers-target-2.md

 ### The Scenario

-Last week, one of your writers wrote a story about an infamous troll that is near and dear to the 4chan armies.
-Immediately thereafter it came to your attention from security firms that there was planning to launch an attack against your staff to gain any compromising information from the firm.
-While there have been no direct attacks yet, there have been threats made on message boards and twitter threatening the safety and security of your employees.
-There are also memes being passed around claiming that the reporter is a child molestor and telling people to do “what it takes”.
+Last week, one of your reporters wrote a story about an infamous troll, who also happens to be an influential 4chan user.

+Shortly after publishing the story, you receive a warning from a security firm: hackers are planning to launch an attack against your staff, and dig up any compromising information.
+While there has been no direct attacks as of yet, the number of threats has increased, with messages popping up on boards and social media.
+Memes are being passed around claiming that the reporter in question is a sex offender, encouraging people to do “what it takes”.
+The safety and privacy of your employees are at stake.

 ### Your Newsroom